 / ELV

-NBC 2016 fire compliance in West Bengal — what changes against the national baseline
+NBC 2016 fire compliance in West Bengal — where the notified rule is stricter

 Quick answer

-We are active in Kolkata, Howrah for residential, hospitality, healthcare, retail and government fire-safety projects.
+We are active in Kolkata and Howrah across residential, hospitality, healthcare, retail and government fire-safety scope.
 Engineering and design coordination remain in our Guwahati office; commissioning, AMC and Fire NOC liaison are delivered through scheduled rotations to West Bengal.

 / Reference table